josephmisiti/awesome-machine-learning/README.md

 <a name="python-neural-networks"></a>
 #### Neural Networks

+* [Fenn](https://github.com/pyfenn/fenn) - A simple framework that automates ML/DL workflows by providing prebuilt trainers, templates, logging, configuration management, and much more.
 * [Kinho](https://github.com/kinhosz/Neural) - Simple API for Neural Network.
 Better for image processing with CPU/GPU + Transfer Learning.
 * [nn_builder](https://github.com/p-christ/nn_builder) - nn_builder is a python package that lets you build neural networks in 1 line
 * [NeuralTalk](https://github.com/karpathy/neuraltalk) - NeuralTalk is a Python+numpy project for learning Multimodal Recurrent Neural Networks that describe images with sentences.